Jmwofford/babyDiv_WDI-curriculum/instructor_notes/express/express-create-read.md

 1. `cd` into `starter-code-hbs` and run the command `npm install` which will read the `package.json` file and install all of the dependencies specified in a `node_modules` folder.

-2. Then, run `nodemon server.js` to start our server.
+2. Then, add a "dev" script to your `package.json` that has the value `nodemon server.js`.
+Run `npm run dev` to start our server.

     ![](https://i.imgur.com/SNHzqDp.png)